Blue-Shadow/nchud/readme.txt

     https://zdoom.org/wiki/ALTHUDCF

-  Note that the HUD only supports overriding icons for ammo, "artifacts" and powerups.
+  Note that the HUD only supports overriding icons for keys, ammo, "artifacts" and powerups.

   Overriding the ammo list is done by overriding the virtual function NCHF_InGameSetup() in your status bar class and then simply calling the NCHF_AddToAmmoListOverride() function for each ammo